wadpac/oss-dev-webinar-series-pb-field/README.md

 | 7 Oct 2019 |  **Version Control & GitHub** by Paul Hibbing and Tom Stewart | [link](slides/OSS_2.pdf)| [#3](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues/3) |
 | 3 Sep 2019 | **Generic function for reading range of csv file structures** by Vincent van Hees | [link](slides/slides_OSSdevelopers_webinar_3September2019.pdf) | [#1](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues/1) |

-### How to contribute?
+## Suggest agenda items?

-- To suggest new agenda items please create an issue in this repository.
+To suggest new agenda items please create an issue in the [issue tracker](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues).

-### Rules of conduct:
+## Rules of conduct:
 - If you do not make your (main) code Open Source, then we would rather not have you in this group.
 - Bad software or algorithms do not exist in this group.
 Feedback should always be constructive, and nobody should feel afraid to present their work.
 - Everything discussed in this group is not confidential, unless the presenter explicitly asks for confidentiality.